Jeiwan/jeiwan.github.io/content/posts/analysis-titan-fall.md

 However, it couldn't kick-start during the second sell-off.
 There was not enough buying pressure on IRON to bump the price.
 And we now know the cause: arbitraging wasn't profitable.
 Since TITAN was falling for a longer period and oracle prices was delayed, the actual value of TITAN tokens redeemed for IRON was lower than expected.
-Or in other words, the value of USDC+TITAN redeemed for IRON was lower than $1 and even lower than the price of IRON at that moment (with fees it was even lower than that).
+Or in other words, the value of USDC+TITAN redeemed for IRON was lower than $1 (with fees it was even lower).

 ## Conclusion